 Subrecipient Agreements or contracts are required for all projects and activities undertaken.
 Infrastructure and park facility projects require engineers and architects as well as contractors to execute a contract consistent with all federal regulations.
 Public service and housing program providers are required to execute a Subrecipient Agreement specific to the services they will provide and consistent with federal regulations.
+Program participants, contractors, and organizations involved in the plan are required to submit regular reports detailing their progress, financial invoices with progress, and other relevant information.
+These reports help track the implementation of the plan and assess compliance.
 The Redevelopment staff review all incoming invoices prior to processing for payment.
-Architects/Engineers and Redevelopment staff review payment applications from contractors to ensure accountability.
+Architects/ Engineers and Redevelopment staff review payment applications from contractors to ensure accountability.
 Infrastructure and park facility projects are monitored through weekly staff and/or engineer/architect inspections.
+Authorized personnel might conduct site visits and audits to assess on-the-ground activities' compliance with the plan's requirements.
+They verify that the work aligns with the approved plans and complies with relevant regulations.
 Davis Bacon projects are monitored weekly through certified payrolls and inspections as well as employee interviews as required.
 Subrecipients are required to submit quarterly reports to ensure compliance.